iamnbutler/YSDN-Interactivity-Workshop/README.md

     * Indentation + Syntax
     * Classes over IDs
     * Naming your classes
-* Getting Started with SASS
-  * How is it different from regular CSS?
-  * Why should I use SASS?
-  * Splitting up stylesheets
-  * Using Variables
 * Installing Git
   * Command Line Git 101
 * Bootstrap and My First Template